dolph/recipes/barbecue/brisket.md

 Brisket
 =======

-> Note: It is not possible to write a traditional "recipe" for brisket.
+> It's not possible to write a traditional "recipe" for brisket.
 Instead, we have the variables.

 - Grade: high choice or prime
 - Rub: